When many people think of making herbal extracts, their first thought is to use alcohol.

 While glycerine is best for water soluble herbs and for extracting tannins and alkaloids , you can also substitute glycerine for all alcohol-based tinctures.

 Glycerites need dried herbs, water, and glycerine.
 The dried herbs are easiest to find.
 You will need water to help “reconstitute” them and help them mix with the glycerine.
-Make sure your glycerine is labeled as a food grade.
-You can find the one I use here.
+Make sure your glycerine is labeled as a food-grade.

 What You Need:

 - 100 grams *by weight* dried Echinacea (Echinacea Angustifolia)

 - 350 ml vegetable glycerin

 Directions for making your glycerite:

 - Weigh the echinacea, and place it in clean or sterilized jar.

 - Cover with the water so the herb is fully wet.